cblopez/nmapthon/docs/running_scan.rst

 When executing the ``run()`` method, several type of errors can pop, but all of them are raised by the same Exception: ``NmapScanError``.
 The situations when this Exception could come out are:

 - No targets to scan are specified.
 - When nmapthon cannot parse the nmap output, due to any type of nmap error that interrupted the execution.
-In this case, the ``NmapScannerError`` will print the nmap error.
+In this case, the ``NmapScanError`` will print the nmap error.
 - When no output from nmap is given.